-Additionally, as of January 30, 2015, we had \$385.0 million outstanding in long-term debt that includes \$100.0 million in aggregate principal amount of 7.8% debentures due June 15, 2027 and \$125.0 million in aggregate principal amount of 6.625% senior notes due May 1, 2037.
-In late fiscal 2014 as part of our renewed credit facility, we also obtained a \$130.0 million term loan for cash required to close the acquisition of the BOSS business early in fiscal 2015.
+As of January 29, 2016, we had \$364.5 million outstanding in long-term debt that includes \$100.0 million in aggregate principal amount of 7.8% debentures due June 15, 2027, \$125.0 million in aggregate principal amount of 6.625% senior notes due

+May 1, 2037, and a \$120.3 million term loan.
 The term loan bears interest based on a LIBOR rate (or other rates quoted by the Administrative Agent, Bank of America, N.A.) plus a basis point spread defined in the credit agreement.
 The term loan can be repaid in part or in full at any time without penalty, but in any event must be paid in full by October 2019.
-On November 14, 2014, we issued a \$30.0 million in aggregate principal note to the former owners of the BOSS business that we acquired.
+We also have outstanding \$20.0 million in aggregate principal note to the former owners of the BOSS business.

 Our revolving and term loan credit facility contains standard covenants, including, without limitation, financial covenants, such as the maintenance of minimum interest coverage and maximum debt to earnings ratios; and negative covenants, which among other things, limit loans and investments, disposition of assets, consolidations and mergers, transactions with affiliates, restricted payments, contingent obligations, liens, and other matters customarily restricted in such agreements.
 Most of these restrictions are subject to certain minimum thresholds and exceptions.
 Under the revolving credit facility, we are not limited in the amount for payments of cash dividends and stock repurchases as long as our debt to earnings before interest, taxes, depreciation, and amortization ("EBITDA") ratio from the previous quarter compliance certificate is less than or equal to 3.25, provided that immediately after giving effect of any such proposed action, no default or event of default would exist.
-As of January 30, 2015, we were not limited in the amount for payments of cash dividends and stock repurchases.
-We were in compliance with all covenants related to our credit agreement for our revolving credit facility as of January 30, 2015, and we expect to be in compliance with all covenants during the remainder of fiscal 2015.
+As of January 29, 2016, we were not limited in the amount for payments of cash dividends and stock repurchases.
+We were in compliance with all covenants related to our credit agreement for our revolving credit facility as of January 29, 2016, and we expect to be in compliance with all covenants during the remainder of fiscal 2016.
 If we were out of compliance with any debt covenant required by this credit agreement following the applicable cure period, the banks could terminate their commitments unless we could negotiate a covenant waiver from the banks.
 In addition, our long-term senior notes, debentures, term loan, and any amounts outstanding under the revolving credit facility could become due and payable if we were unable to obtain a covenant waiver or refinance our short-term debt under our credit agreement.
 If our credit rating falls below investment grade and/or our average debt to EBITDA ratio rises above 1.50, the basis point spread over LIBOR (or other rates quoted by the Administrative Agent, Bank of America, N.A.) we currently pay on outstanding debt under the credit agreement would increase.
 However, the credit commitment could not be cancelled by the banks based solely on a ratings downgrade.
-Our debt rating for long-term unsecured senior, non-credit enhanced debt was unchanged during the first quarter of fiscal 2015 by Standard and Poor's Ratings Group at BBB and by Moody's Investors Service at Baa3.
+Our debt rating for long-term unsecured senior, non-credit enhanced debt was unchanged during the first quarter of fiscal 2016 by Standard and Poor's Ratings Group at BBB and by Moody's Investors Service at Baa3.